brainspack/dressup-api/README.md

 Run this command to apply all existing migrations: npx prisma migrate deploy

+For reset the migration
+npx prisma migrate reset
+or
+prisma migrate reset

+Then add the schema
+npx prisma migrate dev --name field_name

 Generate the Prisma client
 npx prisma generate

 ## Compile and run the project